Ministry of Finance (Palestine)

 The Minister of Finance (وزارة المالية) is the head of the Government of Palestine's branch that is in charge of finance.
 The minister deals with launching audits, collecting tax from Palestinian businesses and overseeing financial aid directed to Palestine.
-Omar al-Bitar is the current Minister of Finance.
+Estephan Salameh is the current Minister of Finance and Planning.

 In April 2007, it was reported that that branch was not receiving satisfactory amounts of money.
 It was estimated that the PNA gained only $40 million, while $160 million was the amount required.